Camera and Video Footage Use

 3) A member of the campus community may file a written request to change the location or limit the visual range of a specific installation of video monitoring equipment based on a belief that it infringes on a reasonable expectation of privacy or other protected rights.
 The request shall be submitted to the Director of Security and shall (a) identify the location, (b) identify the right believed to be infringed, and (c) provide an explanation of how the video device installation infringes that right.
 The Director of Security or designee will review and respond to the request within twenty (20) business days after receipt.
 The response will be based on a reconsideration of the initial request to install the devices in light of the campus community member’s concerns.
 The decision of the Director of Security can be appealed to the Vice President of Student Affairs and Enrollment Management.

-4) The Director of Security will maintain a database listing of all the video surveillance system cameras.
+4) The Director of Security will maintain a database listing the location of all the video surveillance system cameras.

 5) Within six months of the effective date of this Policy, all existing uses of video monitoring and recording equipment on campus shall be brought into compliance with all aspects of this policy, including the approval process outlined in the preceding paragraph.
 Those which do not conform shall be removed.